How Can We Win?

 The City Council race is “nonpartisan”, so some people question why I mention Party or my Progressive political views.
 But, nonpartisan simply means that anyone, regardless of how they are registered to vote, are allowed to vote for any candidate running for that office regardless of their party affiliation, and the ballot will not designate any Party for any candidates for that office.
 So, unless I disclose where I am coming from you won’t know.

-Political Philosophy is Relevant
+Is Political Philosophy Relevant to the City Council?

 For me, "nonpartisan" does not mean Party or political philosophy is irrelevant.
 That would be naive.
 The City Council makes decisions that directly affect its residents.
 Like increasing your utility rates, approving new data centers in your neighborhood, opening homeless shelters, approving affordable housing, solving noise pollution at Falcon Field, etc. A candidate's views and philosophy are important for the voters to know how the candidate will likely approach matters that arise for the Council’s decision.
 Will they favor business interests or working families interests?
 Will they approach crime merely with increased enforcement or will they seek to solve core underlying social issues causing crime?
 Will they approve new businesses and developments because it will make a few wealthy, and boost their social status or will they insist on concessions to provide affordable housing and housing for the homeless?
 Will they tend to put the less well off and marginalized groups' interests ahead of, or behind, those of the affluent?